A business emergency fund is crucial to keeping your business afloat during hard times. If you haven’t yet started one, here’s all you need to know.

 Having an exceptionally successful month?
 Great!
 Be sure to put a larger amount into your business emergency fund.
 Putting more away when you have the extra funds will help balance out those slower months where you invested less into your emergency fund.

 6. Reevaluate your expenses

 Checking in on your operational expenses is not enough to make sure you’ll have an emergency fund that will suffice to save your business when needed.
 You need to reevaluate your expenses as well.
 Are there places where you could be saving more?
 Perhaps you can switch suppliers to get a better deal.
 Whatever you can do to lower your expenses will help free up more cash to put into your emergency fund.

 7. Be consistent and diligent

 It’s easy to check your emergency fund’s balance each month and be tempted to use some of the money for non-emergency occasions.
 But don’t!
-The best way to get to a business emergency fund that will help save your business is to remain diligent and consistently contribute to it.
+The best way to get to an emergency fund that will help save your business is to remain diligent and consistently contribute to it.
 That way, the day you really are in trouble, you’ll be covered completely instead of wondering where all your savings went.

 In case of emergency, break here

 Emergencies happen, and there’s often no way to prevent them or even see them coming.
 That’s why having a proper safety net in the form of a business emergency fund can help you feel at ease if something does come up unexpectedly.
-You’ll know that you made the responsible decision to have a back up plan of at least 3 months of expenses handy, which is what every professional small business owner should do.
+You’ll know that you made the responsible decision to have a backup plan of at least 3 months of expenses handy, which is what every professional small business owner should do.